Periodontal Disease (or gum disease) is a serious infection in your gums that is mainly caused by bacterial plaque constantly forming on your teeth.

 Since periodontal disease is created by plaque and tartar buildup on your gums, good dental hygiene is a must in preventing gum disease.

-Along with good daily oral hygiene habits, regular visits to your dentist for checkups and professional cleanings involving scaling and root planing (that will remove plaque or tartar buildup) will help keep your gums healthy and free of periodontal disease and infections.
+Along with good daily oral hygiene habits, regular visits to your dentist for checkups and professional cleanings involving scaling and root planning (that will remove plaque or tartar buildup) will help keep your gums healthy and free of periodontal disease and infections.